fortenforge/e/_posts/2025-02-16-book-review-the-genetic-book-of-the-dead.md

 ## Dawkins' Mathematical Mind

+Finally, Dawkins frequently includes some asides that hint at how his mind finds mathematics lurking in non-obvious places.

+For example, here's an excerpt pulled from a discussion about sea turtles vs land turtles:

 > From any point inside an equilateral triangle, the lengths of perpendiculars dropped to the three sides add up to the same value.
 This provides a useful technique for displaying three variables when the three are proportions that add up to a fixed number such as one, or percentages that add up to 100.

-[Flammability diagrams](https://en.wikipedia.org/wiki/Flammability_diagram) use % methane, % nitrogen, and % oxygen:
+This is a pithy explanation for the workings of a [ternary plot](https://en.wikipedia.org/wiki/Ternary_plot).
+Common examples include [flammability diagrams](https://en.wikipedia.org/wiki/Flammability_diagram) use % methane, % nitrogen, and % oxygen:

 ![flammability chart of methane](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9f/Flammability_diagram_methane.svg/1920px-Flammability_diagram_methane.svg.png)

-While [soil texture](https://en.wikipedia.org/wiki/Soil_texture) charts use % clay, % silt, and % sand:
+Or [soil texture](https://en.wikipedia.org/wiki/Soil_texture) charts which use % clay, % silt, and % sand:

 ![soil texture chart](https://upload.wikimedia.org/wikipedia/commons/thumb/a/ad/SoilTexture_USDA.svg/640px-SoilTexture_USDA.svg.png)

+Here's another excerpt from an endnote:

 > Once, in the Kruger National Park, I came upon the urine trail that a male elephant in musth had made in the dust.
 It looked approximately sinusoidal, and had evidently been made by his dribbling penis swinging as a pendulum.
 I photographed it with a vague idea of getting a mathematician to Fourier analyse it and compute the length of his penis.